"...and dare I say… Pickleball."

 To others, however, this is just a microcosm of the ongoing saga between one of the oldest modern sports and the young buck that is perhaps supplanting its former stranglehold as the dominant racket and ball sport among amateurs worldwide.

-The saga continues ...
+The saga continues...

 Numerous stories over feuds for shared court-time continue to wage on since the Pickle-boom began.

 Every so often, tennis pros (such as Reilly Opelka) have been outspoken about their disdain for pickleball.
-Others – such as John McEnroe and Andy Roddick --have even made some good money by dropping their “pickleball sucks” campaigns.
+Others, such as John McEnroe and Andy Roddick, have even made some good money by dropping their "pickleball sucks" campaigns.

-The irony to many of us who have been around both pickleball and tennis know that these two games are vastly different.
+The irony to many of us who have been around both pickleball and tennis is that these two games are vastly different.
 Pickleball is its own beast, and it commands respect for the skill it takes to play it.

 I spent some time with professional tennis-to-pickleball convert Sam Querrey in 2023 at his first MLP event.
 I asked him what surprised him after making the jump to pickleball.